 Some people like to make things more difficult than necessary.
 I happen to be an expert on this subject.
 I learn lessons the hard way.
 Frequently.
-(Sigh) Installing and maintaining cement tile floors is not something that should cause strife in your life.
+(Sigh) Installing and maintaining cement tile floors should not cause strife in your life.
 Avoid these common mistakes that people make with cement tile floors and save your hard lessons for more important things in life!

 Work with a clean surface.
-Cement tile that is fresh off the production line has fine pigmented portland cement dust on its surface.
-Prior to moving full force ahead with installation, your installer needs to wipe the tiles clean with a damp rag to remove this dust.
+Cement tile that is fresh off the production line has fine-pigmented portland cement dust on its surface.
+Before moving full force ahead with the installation, your installer needs to clean the tiles with a damp rag to remove this dust.
 This prevents any unnecessary pigment stain on the surface of the tile.
 I can’t emphasize this point enough if you’re installing cement tile floors with light and dark colors in the design.
 The dark color dust can bleed into the light colors if it’s not cleaned properly.
 (Still don’t have your Cement Tile?
 Check out what’s on sale this month in our stock designs of the cement tile MeaLu Collection.)

-Did you apply sealer that funk-i-fied your cement tile?
+Did you apply a sealer that funk-i-fied your cement tile?
 Again, it’s a common mistake.
 Not all sealers are equal when it comes to smooth, handmade cement tile floors.
-If you applied sealer that is peeling, flaking, or has discolored your tile, you have some work ahead of you.
+If you applied a sealer that is peeling, flaking, or has discolored your tile, you have some work ahead of you.
 But not all hope is lost.
 Most issues are rectified with the proper process and materials.
-Talk to your installer about the right way to remove the funky sealer and reapply our TerraNano cement tile sealer.
+Talk to your installer about removing the funky sealer and reapplying our TerraNano cement tile sealer.
 TerraNano is a nanotechnology sealer that is ideal for cement tile floors.
 It has a long lifespan which adds to its value since little to no maintenance is required over several years.

-Lastly, the most colossal mistake that people make regarding cement tile floors is to not sealing the tiles at all.
+Lastly, the most colossal mistake people make regarding cement tile floors is not sealing the tiles.
 Cement tile floors from Rustico Tile and Stone are initially unsealed.
-The tile needs to be sealed upon installation in order to prevent stains in the future.
-Your first glass of a Bordeaux red spilled on cement tile immediately penetrates into the surface and stains it.
-With some elbow grease, you should be able to remove most stains but not without some expense and time invested.
+The tile needs to be sealed upon installation to prevent stains in the future.
+Your first glass of Bordeaux red spilled on cement tile immediately penetrates into the surface and stains it.
+With some elbow grease, you should be able to remove most stains, but not without some expense and time invested.
 That makes for a bothersome happy hour.